MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/use-a-cloud-based-distribution-point.md

 -   Clients are not offered a cloud-based distribution point as a content location for a task sequence that is deployed by using the deployment option **Download content locally when needed by running task sequence**.
 However, task sequences that are deployed by using the deployment option of **Download all content locally before starting task sequence** can use a cloud-based distribution point as a valid content location.

 -   A cloud-based distribution point does not support packages that run from the distribution point.
-All content must be downloaded by the client, and then run locally.
+All content must be downloaded by the client and then run locally.

 -   A cloud-based distribution point does not support streaming applications by using Application Virtualization or similar programs.